sfeir-open-source/sfeir-school-quarkus/docs/markdown/01-part1/01-Introduction.md

 - Java 25+ years
 - Applications no longer runs on big machines
 - Density is the new optimization
+- Quarkus team work with GraalVM for native build
 - **Goal** : Make Java the leading platform for cloud applications
 <!-- .element: class="list-fragment" -->